nickmiller-iit/resistanceManagement/README.md

-# resistanceManagement
+# Resistance Management with Targeted Extinction
-Some simulation studies into resistance management with targeted extinction of resistant populations
+Inspired by the strategy of crop rotation following unextpected damage to rootworm resistant transgenic crops.
+The idea is that targeted elimination of resistant populations through crop rotation inposes a sort of pseudo frequency dependent selection - the more frequent resistance alleles become, they higher the chance they will be in a population that is wiped out.